danielburger1337/oauth2-dpop-php/docs/nonce.md

     $response = $httpClient->sendRequest($request);
 }

-// if upstream is a RP
-if ($response->getStatus(401) && str_contains($response->getHeaderLine('www-authentication'), 'error="use_dpop_nonce"')) {
+// if upstream is a resource server if ($response->getStatus(401) && str_contains($response->getHeaderLine('www-authentication'), 'error="use_dpop_nonce"')) {
     // retry the request
     $proof = $dpopFactory->createProofFromRequest($request, $serverSupportedAlgorithms);